BCA, GCB absence forces CWI to postpone elections

 |

-ST JOHN’S, Antigua (CMC) — A dramatic no-show by Barbados Cricket Association and Guyana Cricket Board representatives has forced Cricket West Indies (CWI) to postpone its presidential elections until next month.
+ST JOHN'S, Antigua (CMC) — A dramatic no-show by Barbados Cricket Association (BCA) and Guyana Cricket Board (GCB) representatives has forced Cricket West Indies (CWI) to postpone its presidential elections until next month.

-In a farcical turn of events on Sunday, only eight representatives – two each from the Jamaica Cricket Association, Leeward Islands Cricket Board, Trinidad and Tobago Cricket Board and the Windward Islands Cricket Board – were present for the 10:00 am start of the virtual Annual General Meeting, falling short of the nine required for a quorum.
+In a farcical turn of events yesterday, only eight representatives — two each from the Jamaica Cricket Association, Leeward Islands Cricket Board, Trinidad and Tobago Cricket Board and the Windward Islands Cricket Board — were present for the 10:00 am start of the virtual annual general meeting, falling short of the nine required for a quorum.

 CWI said attempts were made to reach the representatives from both the BCA and GCB and when those proved unsuccessful, the meeting was adjourned at 10:50 am.